benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-Illegal04.png)

-**R5:** A tag defined on right of an 'X' on one branch - cannot be referenced on other brances
+**R5:** A tag defined on right of an 'X' on one branch - cannot be referenced in other brances

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-Illegal02.png)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-Illegal03.png)

-**R6:** A tag defined on right of an 'O' on one branch - cannot be referenced on other branches
+**R6:** A tag defined on right of an 'O' on one branch - cannot be referenced in other branches

-**R7:** A tag defined on right of a 'rightwards arrow with stroke' on one branch - cannot be referenced on other branches
+**R7:** A tag defined on right of a 'rightwards arrow with stroke' on one branch - cannot be referenced in other branches

-**R9:** A tag defined on right of an aggregator - cannot be referenced on other branches
+**R9:** A tag defined on right of an aggregator - cannot be referenced in other branches

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-Illegal06.png)